GODCREATOR333/Simulation_Aerodynamic_Heating/README.md

 🔹 Extend analysis to include **radiative heat transfer effects** at hypersonic speeds.
 🔹 Implement **parallel computing** with ROOT’s RDataFrame for enhanced performance.
 🔹 Develop **3D visualization tools** for better interpretation of reentry heat maps.

 ---

-## 🏆 Acknowledgments
-I extend my sincere gratitude to **Shaik Ismail, Scientist ‘F’, DRDO-DRDL**, for his invaluable mentorship and guidance throughout this project.
-This research has provided a deep understanding of **hypersonic aerodynamics and computational methods in aerospace engineering**.

----